kubernetes/enhancements/keps/sig-node/2837-pod-level-resource-spec/README.md

   - Feature gate name: PodLevelResources
   - Components depending on the feature gate: kubelet, kube-apiserver, kube-scheduler
   - Will enabling / disabling the feature require downtime of the control plane?
-No. Once the feature is disabled, the control plane components will stop using the pod-level resources from the spec.
+No. Once the feature is disabled, the control plane components reject the pods with pod-level resources.
   - Will enabling / disabling the feature require downtime or reprovisioning of a node?
-No. Once the feature is disabled, the kubelet will stop using the pod level resources from the spec.
+No. Once the feature is disabled, the kubelet rejects the pods with pod-level resources.

 ###### Does enabling the feature change any default behavior?

 No. This feature is guarded by a feature gate, and requires setting Pod level `resource` stanza explicitly.
+Existing default behavior does not change if the feature is not used.

 ###### Can the feature be disabled once it has been enabled (i.e. can we roll back the enablement)?

 Yes.
 Any new pods created after disabling the feature will not utilize the pod-level resources feature.
-Disabling the feature will not affect existing pods -- they will continue to function.
+Disabling the feature will not affect existing pods not using pod-level resources feature -- they will continue to function.

-However, for pods created with pod-level resources, there will be a mismatch between the resource calculations and the actual usage.
-To fix thie issue, users may delete the running pods and create new ones.
+For pods that were created with pod-level resources, disabling the feature can result in a discrepancy between how different components calculate resource usage and the actual resource consumption of those workloads.
+To resolve this, users can delete the affected pods and recreate them.

+For example, if a ResourceQuota object exists in a namespace with pods that were using pod-level resources, and then the feature is disabled, those existing pods will continue to run.
+However, the ResourceQuota controller will revert to using container-level resources instead of pod-level resources when calculating resource usage for these pods.
+This may lead to a temporary mismatch until the pods are recreated or the resource settings are updated.

 ###### What happens if we reenable the feature if it was previously rolled back?